Live Dealer Roulette

 Steps to Play Live Casino Roulette

 To play live dealer roulette online, you’ll need to find an online casino which supports this style of gambling.
 While that might be easy for someone in Europe, live casinos are featured less often in the United States.
 Top software providers like RealTime Gaming do not support live studios, so gamblers need to find websites which use Evolution Gaming or Vivo Gaming.
-Most sites which have a live casino advertise it on their homepage.
+Most sites that have a live casino advertise it on their homepage.

 Click “Play Now” Button

-In order to start playing, you can pick from among the best live dealer roulette casinos by clicking on the “Join Now” or “Play Now” button in our selection above.
+In order to start playing, you can pick from among the best live roulette online casinos by clicking on the “Join Now” or “Play Now” button in our selection above.

 Register for an Account

 For new players, make sure you register a new account at the online casino of your choice.

 Input any welcome or other game-specific codes for bonus offers before making a deposit.

 Make a Deposit